 If you’re already familiar with Design Sprints, then you’re also familiar with one of the hardest parts of running one—getting everyone to dedicate an entire week to the process.
 If you’re unfamiliar with what a Design Sprint is, it's defined by the author of Sprint as a, “five-day process for solving problems and testing new ideas.”
-(If you haven’t already, I highly recommend you read the book.)

 The Design Sprint method is built upon a collection of design thinking exercises that have been working both in and out of the Design Sprint framework since before the original authors of Sprint got their jobs at Google.
 So, it is possible to get similar results and follow the methods over longer periods of time.

 Unfortunately, it’s not always possible to get your stakeholders to commit to a 5-day block of time making running a Design Sprint more challenging.
 While I am a firm believer in the value of the Design Sprint process and will advocate for the dedicated time, I have seen variations of a Design Sprint work.
 But like all deviations from best practice, those ‘customization's’ come with a cost – so I’d like to share six thoughts, three in this blog and three more in an upcoming blog, that you need to consider if you are going to run a Design Sprint over a longer period of time and want to still see results.

 1. Please don’t call it a Design Sprint!